Cosmo-Tech/cosmotech-api/README.md

 A `dev` [Spring Profile](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.profiles) is added to the list of active Profiles.

-You will therefore need to specify a `config/application-dev.yml` file, with sensitive configuration like the Azure Cosmos DB URI and Keys (`azure.cosmos.uri` and `azure.cosmos.key` properties).
+You will therefore need to specify a `config/application-dev.yml` file, with sensitive configuration like the Azure Cosmos DB URI and Keys (`csm.platform.azure.cosmos.uri` and `csm.platform.azure.cosmos.key` properties).

 See the [default configuration](api/src/main/resources/application.yml).

-Also note that the `azure` profile is also activated by default.
+Also note that the `azure` Profile is also activated by default.
+As such, the `application-azure.yml` file is read too as part of the application configuration \.

 Now you can run the API Server with :